 British chamber musicians Louisa Stonehill & Nicholas Burns emigrated from their native London to Keene, New Hampshire in the Summer of 2016.
 Eager to escape the confines of a major city and find nature, they have completely fallen in love with the Monadnock Region and the people that they have encountered since their big move.

-Their performances have taken them to USA, Canada, Spain, Germany and all around the UK.
-From 2009-2016 they curated their own recital series in the beautifully intimate setting of the 1901 Arts Club on London’s Southbank.
-They also transformed a disused shop unit into a specialised chamber music studio in Greenwich, London, and held monthly recitals there from 2011-2016, giving audiences a rare opportunity to experience chamber music up close in a small space.
+Their performances have taken them to USA, China, Canada, Spain, Germany and all around the UK.
+From 2009-2016 they curated their own recital series in the beautifully intimate setting of the 1901 Arts Club on London's Southbank.
+They also transformed a disused shop unit into a specialized chamber music studio in Greenwich, London, and held monthly recitals there from 2011-2016, giving audiences a rare opportunity to experience chamber music up close in a small space.

 British-American violinist, Louisa Stonehill is a dedicated chamber musician, most often performing as part of the Steinberg Duo & Samara Piano Quartet.
+She has recorded four critically-acclaimed albums for Nimbus and Lyrita.
+Louisa has performed all over the world, from London to New York to most recently, Beijing.

 Louisa began playing the violin just before her fourth birthday, inspired by her musical Grandmother.
 At ten, she won a place at the prestigious Purcell School of Music in London.
 After completing her formal education at Birmingham and Trinity Laban Conservatoires, Louisa was fortunate to continue her studies at IMS Prussia Cove and took part in many of the inaugural ChamberStudio masterclasses at Kings Place.
 She studied with eminent musicians such as Leland Chen, Richard Ireland, Anthony Marwood, Krysia Osostowicz, Henk Guittart, Christoph Richter, William Howard and David Waterman.